DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/phoenix.md

 ### Chart Properties

 All Phoenix charts have default properties set to make your chart look great.
-You can override these properties if desired.
+You can override these properties, if desired.
 Examples of overrides include the chart's font size, whether or not to show the "Other" category, bar widths, and more.
 You can use them like so:

 ```javascript
 const data = {